cosmosgame/save-the-world/content/articles/index.md

     - Exercise
     - Healing our sexuality
       - HAI
   - Nature
+    - We are zoo animals
+    - The book "Wild"
-  - Medicine
+  - Intraverts vs. Extraverts
-    - Not the only path
+    - Not an either or
-    - First step is to address the trauma
+    - Healing individual
+    - Healing with groups
+    - Our society needs much more empahsis on the group
+      - cohousing
+  - Treatments that I personally know work
+    - Backpacking
+      - Wild (?)
+    - Thread story (about support for a junior high student)
+    - Mdma
+    - HAI
   - Stopping the cycle
     - Revolutionary vanguard
     - Thread project
+  - Healing practices
   - Healing practices
     - RAIN
     - Trust organicity